• Skip to primary navigation

 pot roast with potatoes in a dutch oven

-Beef chuck roast - This will be the most tender roast you can use for the juiciest and most flavorful pot roast.
+• Beef chuck roast - This will be the most tender roast you can use for the juiciest and most flavorful pot roast.
 You could also use a round roast which has less fat.
-This also means longer cooking times and less flavor.
+This also means longer cooking times, less flavor and potentially a tough roast.

-Beef stock - you could also chicken or vegetable stock.
+• Beef stock - you could also use chicken or vegetable stock.

 chuck roast searing in a dutch oven

-1. One of the most important steps to having the most flavorful pot roast is to sear the roast in hot oil over medium-high heat until golden brown.
+1. Sear the beef - One of the most important steps to having the most flavorful pot roast is to sear the roast in hot oil over medium-high heat until golden brown.
 The brown crust that forms gives the finished dish so much flavor.

 pot roast braising in a dutch oven

-1. Remove the roast from the pot and then add the flavor enhancers.
+1. Add everything to the pot and roast in the oven - Remove the roast from the pot and then add the flavor enhancers.
 That would be the vegetables and herbs mixed with the tomato paste.
 Then the roast is added on top and the broth is poured in.
 The lid is placed and the pot roast is put in a 300F oven for 3-4 hours, or until the roast is easily shredding with a fork.
 If you use one of the less fatty cuts of beef, this could take longer.

 pureeing a sauce in a pot

-1. When the pot roast is tender, remove it from the oven and carefully remove the tender roast from the pot, leaving the vegetables.
+1. Puree the gravy - When the pot roast is tender, remove it from the oven and carefully remove the tender roast from the pot, leaving the vegetables.
 The remaining cooking liquid and vegetables are full of flavor so I like to puree it with a stick blender to make a sauce.
 For a less greasy sauce, you can skim off some of the fat before pureeing.

 adding vegetables to a pot for pot roast

-1. Now it's time to add our vegetables that will make this a complete meal.
+1. Add in root vegetables - Now it's time to add our vegetables that will make this a complete meal.
 This is a few chopped carrots, shiitake mushrooms, and quartered red potatoes.
 Stir them into the sauce.

 pot roast with vegetables in a dutch oven